yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/conditionals/index.md

   <ul>
     <li>Create a variable named <code class="try-it-code">favoriteFood</code> and assign it to a string of your favorite food</li>
     <li>Write an if statement comparing your favorite to "Chipotle", which if evaluated to true, prints out a sentence of your choice</li>
-    <li>Write an else if statement comparing your favorite to 'Starbucks', which if evaluated to true, prints out a sentence of your choice</li>
+    <li>Write an else if statement comparing your favorite to "Starbucks", which if evaluated to true, prints out a sentence of your choice</li>
     <li>Write another else if - you choose what you compare it to</li>
     <li>Write an else statement that prints out a sentence of your choice</li>
     <li>Try changing the value of your <code class="try-it-code">favoriteFood</code> variable to "Chipotle", then "Starbucks" (if it wasn't already).
 Do you get what you expected?</li>